nutratech/blog/2026/07/matrix-set-reconciliation/+page.md

 The Conduit family often experiences these same glitches.
-In some cases, the glitches may be deterministic: if you view from a second client (Element), you may see precisely the same data issue as your first, (Cinny).
+In some cases, the glitches may be deterministic: if you view from a second client (Element), you may see precisely the same data issue as your first, (Cinny); similarly, even after a cache clear and initial sync, the issue can sometimes stay.

 <!-- markdownlint-disable MD024 -->